undp/carbon-registry/README.md

 ## User Flow
 Each country has different policies and processes for carbon market governance and trading and will have to customise its own user groups, approval processes and user flows.
 The demo version provides an example user flow that can act as a starting point for customisation:
 ![Example Carbon Registry Workflows](https://raw.githubusercontent.com/undp/carbon-registry/bfec4de960ba9faf1df08689049f148fc05ae9bc/documention/Example%20Carbon%20Registry%20Workflows.png)

+<a name="demo"></a>
+## Demo Site
+A demo site at https://www.demo.carbreg.org/login illustrates the basic functionality of the carbon registry for your country.
+Please contact the UNDP DPG team to request a walkthrough of the demo and to be added to the user list for the demo site.

 <a name="architecture"></a>
 ## System Architecture